pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/iam.rst

 and does not need to be accounted for separately in a performance model.
 Therefore, only the extra reduction at non-normal incidence should be modeled.

 This is done using incidence angle modififer (:term:`IAM`) models.
-IAM is the fraction of incident light that is transmitted to the PV cell, normalized to the value at normal incidence:
+Conceptually, IAM is the fraction of incident light that is transmitted to the PV cell, normalized to the value at normal incidence:

 .. math::